 Sweaters are prone to snags because of the nature of knitted fabrics.
 The threads float over each other and some are loose enough to snag and pull.
 Sometimes a snag will make a hole but often the snag just leaves an ugly, dangling thread.
 But with just a couple of tools and a little time, you can save the sweater, blanket or jacket for many more years of wear.

-- Use the hook to pull the loose thread on the front of the fabric through to the back side of the sweater.
-You can also push the snagged thread to the wrong side of the fabric using a large, blunt needle.
+Use the hook to pull the loose thread on the front of the fabric through to the back side of the sweater.
+You can also push the snagged thread to the wrong side of the fabric through a gap in the knitting using a large, blunt needle.
 Be patient and try not to make the hole any bigger.

-- Use the crochet hook to make a loop of the loose yarn.
+If the snag has not broken and is still connected to the sweater on both ends, use the crochet hook to make a loop of the loose yarn.
 Pull the end of the yarn through the loop to create a small knot on the inside of the sweater.
-Again, don't cut the thread; just tie a knot to hold it in place on the wrong side of the fabric.
+Again, don't cut the thread; just create a knot to hold it in place on the wrong side of the fabric.

 How to Prevent Snags on Sweaters and Knit Fabrics